 - Where can I get trauma cover insurance?

 Trauma insurance is offered by a wide range of insurance companies.
-TAL’s lifetime protection lets you build your own cover.
+Get a quote with TAL today.

 - Can I fund trauma cover insurance through my super?

 Due to changes in the law that came into effect on 1 July 2014, it is no longer possible to take out trauma insurance through your super fund.

 - How much trauma insurance should I have?

 It’s not pleasant to think about falling seriously ill or that you might experience a nasty injury, but, sometimes, life throws up unpleasant surprises.
 How would your family cope financially if you were no longer able to earn a stable income?
 And how would you pay for your recovery and medical expenses, on top of meeting your existing financial commitments?

 When asking yourself how much trauma insurance should I have or deciding on a trauma insurance quote, there are many factors to consider.
 On one hand, you should review how much money your family would need, were you unable to work.
 This should include costs incurred on a day-to-day basis, as well as bigger ticket items, such as mortgage payments and educational expenses—both now and in the future.
 For example, how would things change, were your children to go to university or your family to need a new car?
 And don’t forget that any debts you would need to cover might also affect your trauma insurance cover amount.

 On the other hand, it’s important to think about the positive aspects of your financial situation, including your savings, any easily sellable assets you have (like shares) and any back up plans you have in place to help you through an emergency.